 - The Bank established the Clean Cooking Fund through ESMAP with a funding target of $500 million.
 It aims to leverage $2 billion in public and private investments to help 200 million people gain access to clean cooking.

-- The Clean Cooking Fund has allocated $107 million to global support/regional support and direct support of 27 countries.
-The current portfolio has leveraged $210 million from IDA/IBRD, $311 million from private financing, and $10.81 million from carbon finance, directly benefiting more than 40 million people and 2,000 schools in gaining access to clean cooking solutions.
+- The Clean Cooking Fund has supported allocating $107 million in grants directly to 27 countries and co-financing ten projects.
+The current portfolio has leveraged $210 million from IDA/IBRD, $311 million from private financing, and $10.81 million from carbon finance, helping more than 40 million people and 1,500 schools access clean cooking solutions.

 The rapid reduction of methane emissions is one of the most impactful climate actions we can undertake in the short term to address climate change quickly.
 The World Bank supports client countries in the global effort to reduce methane emissions.